adf010/wpriceBTC/README.md

 # wpriceBTC
-Get an alarm when BTC or ETH go above or below a specified price.
+Get an alert when BTC price goes above or below a specified price.